-In moving toward the East Asian vision of a community, any regional trading arrangement it would endeavor to establish should set a rational, enabling regime of ROO that would encourage deeper economic integration and shared prosperity.
+In moving toward the East Asian vision of a community, a rational, enabling regime of ROO that would encourage deeper economic integration and shared prosperity should be established.
 This means a set of ROOs that is trade facilitating even as it attempts to prevent trade deflection, with enough safeguards for inclusive development both within and across countries in the region.
-Tough as this is, to complicate matters, it would have to deal with the proliferation of FTAs in the East Asian countries.
-As such it is necessary to take a look at the different ROO regimes under different existing agreements in the region, and the implication of these simultaneous agreements on the integration of the regional markets.